TVT (TV station): WIN News Tasmania

-WIN News produces a half-hour weeknight local news bulletin five days a week.
+WIN News produces a half-hour weeknight local news bulletin five days a week from its studios in Wollongong since 2018.
+Prior to 2018, the bulletin was produced from the WIN studios in Hobart.
 Briefly, the bulletin became an hour-long state-based bulletin in an attempt to rival Seven affiliate Southern Cross’ nightly news bulletin, but was reverted to a half-hour years later.

 Weekend bulletins were previously discontinued on Sunday 26 June 2011 – they were replaced by simulcasts of the Melbourne edition of Nine News until they were reintroduced on Saturday 14 July 2012.

 As part of the Ten affiliation swap deal, WIN News Tasmania moved to 6.00pm weeknights & 5.30pm on weekends (originally 5.30pm weekdays and weeknights, replacing Ten's Melbourne bulletin), launching a new look.

-Until the early 1980s, TVT broadcast Seven News from HSV-7 in Melbourne.
+Hobart produced bulletins were discontinued in August 2018, following the WIN Networks decision to centralise news output to its Wollongong studios.
+WIN News final Hobart based bulletin was presented by Lucy Breaden and Brent Costello on 17 August 2018.